 Ans: Though both are balance sheets yet they refer to different things.
 A trial balance sheet is the list of all balances in an account.
 It is used to check the arithmetic accuracy in recording and posting.

-A balance sheet is a statement which displays the assets, liabilities and equities of a company.
+A balance sheet is a statement that displays the assets, liabilities, and equities of a company.
 It used to ascertain its financial position.

 Ans: The accounting is like a watchdog of an organisation hence it should be very disciplined.

 The accounting team has the responsibility to present a true and fair view to the company’s stakeholders.

 Hence, documentation becomes very important in accounting.
 Adequate documents must be verified so that an appropriate audit trail can be maintained.
 It can also be justified whenever necessary.